Internationalization in Godot

 #~represents an obsolete string (one that doesn’t correspond to an ID in the.potfile) (reference).- A

 #, fuzzycomment means that an update was made to the source such that the translation probably needs to be looked at.
-For example, if you change “Fireball” to “Fireball 2” in C#, you’ll get the “fuzzy” tag in the resulting.potand.pofiles.
-This means a translator should look at it.
+For example, if you change “Fireball” to “Fireball 2” in your source code, you’ll get the “fuzzy” tag in the resulting.potand.pofiles.
+This means two things:- A translator should look at it since it may no longer be correct.